CODAIT/spark-netezza/README.md

 # `spark-netezza`
-A data source library to load data into Spark SQL DataFrames from IBM® Netezza® database.
-This data source library is implemented using Netezza external table mechanism to transfer data from the Netezza host system to the Spark system optimally.
+A data source library to load data into Apache Spark using SQL DataFrames from IBM® Netezza® database.
+This data source library is implemented using Netezza external table mechanism to transfer data from the Netezza host system to the Apache Spark system optimally.

 ## Binary download:

 You can download spark-netezza assembly jars from here:

-Spark Version | Release # | Binary Location
+Apache Spark Version | Release # | Binary Location
 --- | --- | ---
 1.5.2+ | v0.1.1 | [spark-netezza-assembly-0.1.1.jar] (https://github.com/SparkTC/spark-netezza/releases/download/v0.1.1/spark-netezza-assembly-0.1.1.jar)